All our Phono pre-amps are designed to have an MM cart input type. There is a good reason for that.

 There is vast spectrum of MC carts that have a varying output level (high and low) and varying level output impedance.

-It virtually impossible to design a great sounding Phono that will accommodate all the range of those carts.
+It virtually impossible to design a great sounding Phono that will sound great with each and every cartridge combination and that will accommodate all the range of those cartridges at the same time.

 If one optimises the sound for one type of cart then the sound becomes compromised for all others as it is counter-intuitive to be optimised for a spectrum.